Up to 60% off sofas & mattresses — limited‑time deals.

 English Roll Arm Sofa Definition and Quick Buying Snapshot

-• Definition: A sofa with low, softly rounded arms that slope and sit slightly back from the front edge, creating a compact, tailored profile.
+• Definition: A sofa with low, softly rounded arms that sit slightly back from the front edge of the seat, giving the frame a compact, tailored outline.

-• Easy identifiers: recessed/sloped arms, often a tight back (or very tailored back cushions), and frequently a T-cushion seat shape.
+• Easy identifiers: a recessed arm line, a softer curve than a square arm, often a tight back or neatly tailored back cushions, and often a T-cushion seat.

 English Roll Arm Sofa Mistakes and Myths to Avoid